digitallawyer/openlegaldictionary/_definitions/reprimand.md

 permalink: "/definitions/reprimand.html"
 body: A publlc and formal censure or severe reproof, administered to a person In fault by hls superior officer or by a body to which he belongs.
-Thus, a member of a legislative body may be reprimanded by the presiding officer, ln pursuance of a vote of censure, for improper conduct in the house.
+Thus, a member of a legislative body may be reprimanded by the presiding officer, in pursuance of a vote of censure, for improper conduct in the house.
 So a military ofiicer, In some cases, is pun-lshed by a reprimand administered by hls commanding officer, or by the secretary of war
 published_at: '2018-07-07'